janjdev/31stBrklyn-WP/wp-content/plugins/maintenance/readme.txt

 == Description ==

-Maintenance plugin allow WordPress site administrator close the website for maintenance, enable "503 Service temporarily unavailable”, set a temporary page with authorization, which can be edited via the plugin settings.
-Easy customize, good look on all devices.
-Add your logo, background image, select the desired color, add text.
-Extended version of the plugin includes more settings that appear after installation PRO extension plugin.
+The Maintenance plugin allows the WordPress site administrator to close the website for maintenance, enable the “503 Service Temporarily Unavailable” error, and set the temporary authorization page, which can be edited via the plugin settings.
+It is highly customizable and looks good on all devices due to the responsive layout.
+You can add your logo, background image, text, and select the desired color to preserve brand identity.
+The extended version of the plugin includes more settings that become available upon installation of the PRO extension plugin. <a target="_blank" href="https://maintenance.fruitfulcode.com/">Check out the PRO version - a feature-rich maintenance plugin for WordPress</a>

 https://www.youtube.com/watch?v=Z5v9Ju52nmg

 <h3>Features</h3>
 <ul>
-<li>Html/CSS layout without images (retina ready) </li>
+<li>HTML/CSS layout without images (retina ready) </li>
 <li>Fullscreen background (<a target="_blank" href="https://github.com/srobbin/jquery-backstretch">Backstretch</a>)</li>
 <li>Blur background effect</li>
-<li>Upload own logo and retina</li>
+<li>Upload your own logo and retina</li>
 <li>Configurable colors: fonts, icons, background</li>
 <li>Add your title, headline, text</li>
 <li>User login with validation</li>